liroyleshed/to_be_able/README.md

 # To Be Able

-Simple authorization solution for Rails.
+Simple permissions solution for Rails.

 ## Installation